Boeing engineering union splits over contract extension, producing two divergent contracts

 This means the two bargaining units of the Society of Professional Engineering Employees in Aerospace (SPEEA) — one covering 12,764 engineers and the other 4,705 technical staff — will have significantly different contracts for at least the next two years.

-“SPEEA is a very democratic union and these results clearly bear that out,” said SPEEA President Joel Funfar, who had recommended approval of the contract along with the rest of the union’s seven-member executive board.
+“SPEEA is a very democratic union and these results clearly bear that out,” said SPEEA President Joel Funfar who, along with the rest of the union’s seven-member executive board, had recommended approval of the contract.

 “The members had their say, and we respect their decisions,” Funfar said in a statement.
 “The engineers have a new contract, and the technical workers will now look to full negotiations in 2022.”